Autonomous Finance Operations

 • Segregation of duties enforcement The system enforces that the person who creates a journal entry cannot approve it.
 The person who sets up a vendor cannot authorize payments to that vendor.
 These controls are structural, not policy-based.

 • Control testing Continuous automated testing of your internal controls, not just during audit season.
-If an approval was bypassed, if a reconciliation was skipped, if a control operated differently than documented the system surfaces it immediately.
+If an approval was bypassed, if a reconciliation was skipped, if a control operated differently than documented, the system surfaces it immediately.

 By Role